Sergi Canós: Return to Brentford

-2016–17
+2016–17 season

 On 31 January 2017, Canós rejoined Brentford on 4 1/2-year contract, with an option for a further year.
 The undisclosed fee (reported to be £2,500,000, rising to £4,500,000) made him the club's then-record signing.
 Canós made his second Brentford debut five days later, as a 69th-minute substitute for Florian Jozefzoon during a 3–3 draw with Brighton & Hove Albion.
 He scored the first goals since his return to Griffin Park with a brace in a 5–3 victory over Burton Albion on 18 March.
 Canós finished the 2016–17 season with four goals from 18 appearances.

-2017–18
+2017–18 season

 An ankle injury, sustained during pre-season, ruled Canós out of the early matches of the 2017–18 season.
 He made his first appearance of the season with a start versus Aston Villa on 9 September 2017, but lasted just 33 minutes of the 0–0 draw before suffering a recurrence of the same injury.
 He made his second return of the season as a late substitute in a 3–3 draw with Sunderland on 21 October and scored his first goal of the season on his eighth appearance, in a 3–1 win over West London rivals Fulham on 2 December.
 Canós was sent off for the first time in his career when he received a straight red card for a tackle on Derby County's Marcus Olsson in a match on 3 February 2018.
 He finished a "frustrating" 2017–18 season with 31 appearances and three goals.

-2018–19
+2018–19 season

 Canós featured predominantly as a starter through the first half of the 2018–19 season, before dropping to the bench.
 He regained his starting role late in the month and came into form in late-January and early-February 2019, scoring four goals in as many matches.
 A dearth of fit full-backs at the club led head coach Thomas Frank to deploy Canós as a right wing back in a number of matches during February 2019 and he finished the 2018–19 season with a career-high 50 appearances and 9 goals.

-2019–20
+2019–20 season

 Canós began the 2019–20 season as an ever-present starter on the wing, before suffering a serious knee injury in late in a match versus Nottingham Forest on 5 October 2019.
 Shortly afterwards, he signed a new four-year contract, with the option of a further year.
 Canós returned to outdoor training in February 2020 and due to the COVID-19 pandemic, the three-month suspension imposed on the season allowed him to make substitute appearances after the restart.
-Canós made 15 appearances during the 2019–20 season, which ended with defeat in the 2020 Championship play-off Final.
+Canós made 15 appearances during the 2019–20 season, which ended with defeat in the 2020 Championship play-off final.
 In February 2021, Canós commented that the injury was "the best moment of my career" and made him improve his mentality and "understand why top players are playing in top leagues.
 I understand how much it takes".